abesting/simple-http/README.md

 </p>

 **SimpleHTTP** - HTTP server for .NET
-Lightweight HTTP server for .NET written based on *System.Net.HttpListener*.
-Supports partial file streaming, file caching (ETag), simple templating, single-pass form parsing (no temp file).
+This is a fork of the original SimpleHTTP project, a lightweight HTTP server for .NET written based on *System.Net.HttpListener* providing bugfixes and extensions.
+SimpleHTTP supports partial file streaming, file caching (ETag), simple templating, single-pass form parsing (no temp file).

+For the original project please refer to the archived version available at <a href="https://github.com/dajuric/simple-http">SimpleHTTP</a>

 > **Tutorial:** <a href="https://www.codeproject.com/Articles/1223491/Introducing-Simple-HTTP-Server-for-NET" target="_blank">CodeProject article</a>